Character page for the Killing Eve series.

 - The Dog Bites Back: As evidenced by her killing of Diego.

-- Domestic Abuse: It's implied by her behaviour and the small flinches she gives whenever Diego touches her that the relationship she has with him is an abusive one.
+- Domestic Abuse: It's implied by her behavior and the small flinches she gives whenever Diego touches her that the relationship she has with him is an abusive one.

 - Dropped a Bridge on Her: She was crushed under Villanelle's car in the same episode she was introduced.
 Twice.
 And she survived.